How to Automate Your Home Using Intel Edison board: The Easy Way

 How Does it Work?

 This system senses the light intensity by using photoresistors or LDR (Light Dependent Resistors) on the grove light sensor.
-The edison recognises the intensity of the light coming from the sesnsor via the grove shield.
-Which is then tweeted via twitter.
-For more info on photoresistors, click here .
+The Edison recognizes the intensity of the light coming from the sensor via the grove shield.
+Which is then tweeted via Twitter.
 And to build something using it, check this tutorial.

 Connecting the Parts for the Home Automation System